archipelagoing/Tenue/MyIdeaValue.md

 - Form communities based on shared fragrance ownership
 - Navigate fragrance culture as a connected network

-Sillage solves this by creating the first verified fragrance identity network.
+tenue solves this by creating the first verified fragrance identity network.

 ---